apache/shardingsphere-on-cloud/pitr/README.md

 After the servers are ready, you should check and ensure the following items:

 - Apache ShardingSphere Proxy is allowed to access OpenGauss Servers
-- External access to Apache ShardingSphere Proxy
+- External access to Apache ShardingSphere Proxy via port 3307
-- External access to OpenGauss Server via port 18080
+- External access to Pitr agent on OpenGauss servers via port 18080
 - Set below environment variables on OpenGauss Servers
   - export PGDATABASE=tpccdb
   - export PGPORT=13100
 - OpenGauss has user `omm` and database `omm` which can be accessed
 - OpenGauss enables `cbm tracking`
 - SSL key pairs.
 Any valid key pairs are acceptable, they will be used for Pitr cli-agent secure communication
+- Create OpenGauss backup path manually and keep it same between OpenGauss servers
+- Deploy GLT service such a Redis, in order to provide CSN to ShardingSphere and OpenGauss distributed database

 #### Compilation (optional)